Ålvundeid Municipality

 Ålvundeid is a former municipality in Møre og Romsdal county, Norway.
 The 182 km2 municipality existed from 1899 until its dissolution in 1960.
 It had one of the smallest municipal populations in Norway.
-It was located in the northern part of the present-day Sunndal Municipality.
-The old municipality included the Innerdalen valley and the Ålvund valley area.
+It was located in the northeastern part of the present-day Sunndal Municipality.
+The old municipality included the Innerdalen valley and the southern part of the Ålvund valley area.
 The administrative centre was the village of Ålvundeidet, also where the Ålvundeid Church is located.

-History
+Prior to its dissolution in 1960, the 182.4 km2 municipality was the 406th largest by area out of the 743 municipalities in Norway. Ålvundeid Municipality was the 731st most populous municipality in Norway with a population of about 514.
+The municipality's population density was 2.8 PD/km2 and its population had increased by 1.8% over the previous 5-year period.

+General information

-The municipality of Ulvundeid was established on 1 January 1899 when it was split off from Øksendal municipality.
+The municipality of Ulvundeidet was established on 1 January 1899 when it was split off from Øksendal Municipality.
 The new municipality had an initial population of 462, making it one of the smallest municipalities in the county.
-The name was later changed to Ålvundeid.
+The name was later changed to Ålvundeid Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1960, Ålvundeid Municipality (population: 513) was merged with Øksendal Municipality (population: 497) and Sunndal Municipality (population: 5,851) to form a new, larger Sunndal Municipality.